Dosage Form: tablet, extended release

 Nifedipine Extended-Release Tablets Dosage and Administration

-Angina patients controlled on nifedipine capsules alone or in combination with other antianginal medications may be safely switched to Nifedipine Extended-Release Tablets at the nearest equivalent total daily dose (e.g., 30 mg t.i.d. of nifedipine capsules may be changed to 90 mg once daily of Nifedipine Extended-Release Tablets).
+Angina patients controlled on nifedipine capsules alone or in combination with other antianginal medications may be safely switched to Nifedipine Extended-Release Tablets at the nearest equivalent total daily dose (e.g., 30 mg three times a day (t.i.d.) of nifedipine capsules may be changed to 90 mg once daily of Nifedipine Extended-Release Tablets).
 Subsequent titration to higher or lower doses may be necessary and should be initiated as clinically warranted.
 Experience with doses greater than 90 mg in patients with angina is limited.
 Therefore, doses greater than 90 mg should be used with caution and only when clinically warranted.

 No "rebound effect" has been observed upon discontinuation of Nifedipine Extended-Release Tablets.
 However, if discontinuation of nifedipine is necessary, sound clinical practice suggests that the dosage should be decreased gradually with close physician supervision.